theoperatore/destiny-auth-proxy/README.md

 ### Logging

+Running the server from the cli will automatically enable file logging.
+You will have to manually enable file or console logging when using the node api.

-Logging is controlled via the `NODE_ENV` environment variable.
-If `NODE_ENV === 'production'` then the server will log all traffic out to a rotating daily file.
+Enabling file logging will cause the server to log all traffic out to a rotating daily file.
 These files are kept for 14days before being archived.

-If you want to log to the console AND to the production logs, then add a `-v` when running the cli.
+If you want to log to the console AND to the production logs, then add a `-v` when running the cli or call `app.enableConsoleLogging()`.

 ### License